-- Dutchman’s pipe is a twining vine suitable for shady areas.
+- Dutchman's pipe- Dutchman's pipe is a twining vine suitable for shady areas.
 It produces white to brownish purple, pipe-shaped blooms in spring.

-- Cross vine has to semi-leaves and produces unusual coppery orange flowers.
+- Crossvine- Crossvine has two semi-leaves and produces unusual, coppery orange flowers.

-- Climbing hydrangea uses its root-like structures to climb along posts or tree trunks.
-This beautiful vine adds bright color to shade with its white blooms, which are also offset by the dark green foliage.
+- Climbing hydrangea- Climbing hydrangea uses its root-like structures to climb along posts or tree trunks.
+This beautiful vine adds bright color to the shade with its white blooms, which are also offset by the dark green foliage.

-- Honeysuckle is a popular twining vine for attracting butterflies to the landscape.
+- Honeysuckle- Honeysuckle is a popular twining vine for attracting butterflies to the landscape.
 Planted in sun to partial shade, flowers range in color from magenta to red and orange.
-In warmer climates, this vine is considered an .

-- Passion flower vine features exotic-looking purplish blooms and the leaves are semi-evergreen too, depending on the variety and where it's grown.
+- Passionflower vine- Passionflower vine features exotic-looking purplish blooms, and the leaves are semi-evergreen too, depending on the variety and where it's grown.
 This vine works well in areas where its flowers can be appreciated.

-- Wisteria requires sturdy support and plenty of room.
-While it’s fragrant, lavender blooms can be a sight to behold, without adequate pruning, this vine can quickly get out of hand.
+- Wisteria- Wisteria requires sturdy support and plenty of room.
+While its fragrant, lavender blooms can be a sight to behold, without adequate pruning, this vine can quickly get out of hand.

 Vines Grown for Other Reasons